"DEFEAT" Was Only The Beginning...

-Readers will find greats like Derek Bell talking candidly about his early failure as a Ferrari Formula 1 driver and his redemption as a world class long distance sports car racer who won five Le Mans 24-hour races, three Daytona 24’s, and two World Sportscar Championships, as he recounts here: “… Just when I thought it was all over.”
+Readers will find greats like Derek Bell talking candidly about his early failure as a Ferrari Formula 1 driver and his redemption as a world-class, long-distance sports car racer who won five Le Mans 24-hour races, three Daytona 24’s, and two World Sportscar Championships, as he recounts here: “… Just when I thought it was all over.”

 Each of the stories told here is unique.
 Some are well-known, like Philippe Masa suffering a life-threatening injury that kept him out of racing for a full year when he was stuck in the head at high speed by a spring that was torn loose from another Formula 1 car.
-Masa came back and won a F1 race before he subsequently retired from the sport.
+Masa came back and won an F1 race before he subsequently retired from the sport.

 Others are something of revelations.
 The fact that, after a bad crash at the Sanair Speedway, the doctors in Canada wanted to quickly amputate both of Rick Mears’ legs and Rodger Penske’s refusal to accept that diagnosis is well-known.
 The problems that Mears had with alcoholism are not.
 Both are here.

-In the long run these “defeats” all echo various shades of Goethe’s: “What doesn’t kill us makes us stronger”.
+In the long run, these “defeats” all echo various shades of Goethe’s: “What doesn’t kill us makes us stronger”.

 Here, DEFEAT is just a starting point. -DS